Parveen Babi: Mental health

 Mahesh Bhatt revealed that Babi had her first panic attack in 1969, during communal riots.
 During which she was hidden under a mattress and transported to her guardian's home, fearing she might be sexually assaulted.

-After a film shoot for the movie Shaan in 1979, Bhatt, her mother Jamal and her secretary Ved Sharma, witnessed Babi sitting in the corner of her bedroom, holding a knife.
-Babi claimed that Amitabh Bachchan, was attempting to kill her and the room was bugged.
-Over several days, she expressed persistent paranoia, claiming that many people including Bhatt, were conspiring against her.
-Babi also refused to eat food, unless someone else took a bite first, fearing it was poisoned.
+While filming Jwalamukhi in 1979, Bhatt, her mother and her secretary Ved Sharma, found Babi sitting in the corner of the bedroom holding a knife.
+She claimed that the room was bugged and Amitabh Bachchan was trying to kill her.
+She expressed persistent paranoia over the next few days, refusing to eat or change her clothes, looking for electronic bugs, and claiming that multiple people, including Bhatt, were conspiring against her.
+Fearing that her meals were poisoned, she insisted that someone else sampled them before she ate.
+While her mother was convinced that Babi was possessed, Bhatt recognized she needed psychiatric attention and sought help from Denzongpa.
+She was eventually diagnosed with and treated for schizophrenia.
+During this time, the media and her Bollywood peers speculated that her illness was a result of "drug addiction and a promiscuous lifestyle."
+A growing number of filmmakers waiting to direct Babi in their respective projects failed to acknowledge the "gravity of her ailment" and further antagonised Bhatt.
+When her prescribed medications did not yield the desired result, doctors suggested electroconvulsive therapy as the next step.
+Bhatt, who disagreed with the treatment, travelled to Bengaluru with Babi and entrusted spiritual guru UG Krishnamurti with her care.
+She remained in Bengaluru for the next six months and reportedly observed a noticeable improvement in her health.
+Babi was forced to return to Mumbai in December 1979 after her mother reprimanded her about the pending film projects and pressured her to get back to work.

-On 30 July 1983, Babi left India and travelled to various countries, for a spiritual journey with U. G. Krishnamurti and his friend Valentine and also lived in Los Angeles, Houston, London and Switzerland, for some time.
+On 30 July 1983, Babi left India and travelled to the United States with Krishnamurti and his friend Valentine and spent time in Los Angeles, Houston, London and Switzerland.
 She returned to Bombay in November 1989.
 She was rumoured to have been diagnosed with paranoid schizophrenia, although she always denied this, stating that it was a conspiracy by the film industry and the media, to malign her image and make her look insane, so they could cover up their crimes.
 Babi also broke off her relationships with most of her friends and family members and became reclusive in her later years.

-On 7 April 1984, Babi was suspected at John F. Kennedy International Airport, after she failed to submit her identification papers, the authorities handcuffed her and kept her in a general ward, with 30 other mentally disturbed patients.
-The Indian Consul General and U.G.
-Krishnamurti, who had been informed about the incident, came to visit her at the hospital and were able to get her released.
-During their visit, Babi smiled and chatted with the consul as if nothing had happened.
-In an January 1990 interview with a film magazine, she said: "Amitabh Bachchan is a super international gangster.
+On 7 April 1984, Babi was briefly detained and institutionalized after she became "hysterical" during a routine check at the John F. Kennedy International Airport.
+She was eventually released from the public hospital following an intervention by the Indian Consul and Krishnamurti.
+In a January 1990 interview with a film magazine, she said: "Amitabh Bachchan is a super international gangster.
 He is after my life.
 His goons kidnapped me and I was kept on an island where they performed a surgery on me and planted one transmitter/chip/electronic bug right under my ear."
 There was a photograph of Babi, showing a scar below her ears.

-Babi wrote a complaint in 2002, in which she accused several prominent figures: Amitabh Bachchan, Bill Clinton, Charles, Prince of Wales and Al Gore, along with the U.S. and British governments, Roman Catholic Church, the CIA, CBI, Mossad and the BJP of conspiring to kill her, but her petition in court was dismissed, due to lack of evidence.